githubixx/ansible-role-longhorn-kubernetes/README.md

 To check if everything was deployed use the usual `kubectl` commands like `kubectl -n <longhorn_namespace> get pods -o wide`.
 The first installation will take quite some time if your internet connection isn't the fastest one.
 Lots of container images need to be downloaded.

+### Update/upgrade

 As Longhorn gets updates/upgrades every few weeks/months the role also can do upgrades.
 For updates/upgrades (esp. major upgrades) have a look at `tasks/upgrade.yml` to see what's happening before, during and after the update.
+In general this Ansible role does what's described in [Upgrade with Helm](https://longhorn.io/docs/1.5.5/deploy/upgrade/longhorn-manager/#upgrade-with-helm) in the [Upgrading Longhorn Manager](https://longhorn.io/docs/1.5.5/deploy/upgrade/longhorn-manager/) documentation.
+So in this step only the Longhorn Manager gets updated.
+After Ansible applied the update/upgrade wait till all Longhorn Pods are ready again.

+By default the Longhorn volume engines are NOT upgraded automatically.
+That means in the `Volumes` overview of the Longhorn UI one needs to click on the burger menu in the `Operation` column and run `Upgrade Engine`.
+To make yourself live easier, **make sure** that all volumes are in `Healthy` state before you upgrade anything.
+If you want to avoid this manual task of upgrading the volumes to the latest engine version you can set `Concurrent Automatic Engine Upgrade Per Node Limit` to `1` e.g. in `Settings / General` in the Longhorn UI.
+This setting controls how Longhorn automatically upgrades volumes' engines after upgrading Longhorn manager.
+The value of this setting specifies the maximum number of engines per node that are allowed to upgrade to the default engine image at the same time.
+If the value is `0`, Longhorn will not automatically upgrade volumes' engines to default version.
+For further information see [Automatically Upgrading Longhorn Engine](https://longhorn.io/docs/1.5.5/deploy/upgrade/auto-upgrade-engine/).
+If you want to do the volume engine upgrade manually have a look at [Manually Upgrading Longhorn Engine](https://longhorn.io/docs/1.5.5/deploy/upgrade/upgrade-engine/)

 Of course you should consult Longhorn's [upgrade guide](https://longhorn.io/docs/1.5.5/deploy/upgrade/) (the link is for upgrading to Longhorn `v1.5.5`) to check for major changes and stuff like that before upgrading.
 Now is also a good time to check if the backups are in place and if the backups are actually valid ;-)

 After consulting Longhorn's [upgrade guide](https://longhorn.io/docs/1.5.5/deploy/upgrade/) you basically only need to change `longhorn_chart_version` variable e.g. from `1.5.4` to `1.5.5` for a patch release or from `1.4.3` to `1.5.4` for a major upgrade.
 And of course the Helm values need to be adjusted for potential breaking changes (if any are mentioned in the upgrade guide e.g.).
+But please remember that MOST settings shouldn't be changed anymore via the Helm values file but via the Longhorn UI in `Settings / General` e.g.

 You can also use the upgrade method if you keep the version number and just want to change some Helm values or other settings.
 But please be aware that changing some of settings might have some serious consequences if you already have volumes deployed!
 Not all Longhorn settings can be changed just by changing a number or a string.
 So you really want to consult the [Settings reference](https://longhorn.io/docs/1.5.5/references/settings/) to figure out what might happen if you change this or that setting or what you need to do before you apply a changed setting!